Titantek/ada-outlier-datastory/content.md

    <iframe id="myIframe" src="/ada-outlier-datastory/assets/img/categories_unfinished_paths_start2target_datastory.html" alt='categories_unfinished_paths_start2target'></iframe>
 </div>

 Both heatmaps look similar!
 But what do the statistics tell us?
-Let's perform a $$\chi^2$$ contingency test: our null hypothesis is that the distributions are identical.
+Let's perform a $$\chi^2$$ contingency test.
-What is meant by distribution is the frequency of links from a start category to an end category.
-Here we simply take the data from the heatmap, in the form of counts.
+We compare the distributions, i.e. the number of games from a start category to an end category, between the finished and unfinished paths datasets.
 We choose a level of significance of $$\alpha=1$$%.
-The results are the following: `pvalue=0.0, statistic=2953.30`.
-We can thus safely reject the null hypothesis!
+We obtain a p-value of 0.0 and a test statistic of 2953.30.
+It means that the distributions are in reality different!

 We can also look at it in a more general way and compute the distribution of the start categories without looking at the target (indicated as `category → *` in the heatmap), and vice-versa (indicated as `* → category`), for both finished and unfinished paths.
 Reproducing the t-test for those distributions, we obtain the same p-value of 0.0.
 We can thus also conclude that the distribution of the categories of the start and target articles are different between the finished and unfinished path datasets.